Medium

 Biography

 Kimberly Eslinger grew up in North Dakota and loves being outdoors, finding inspiration in the plants, animals, and landscapes.
 She is a lifelong people and animal lover.
-While in High School, Kim worked as a wrangler for the Peaceful Valley Ranch Trail Rides in the Theodore Roosevelt National Park.
-During her time there, she fell in love with the ND Badlands and still enjoys hiking and riding there.
 Her love for horses is reflected in her work.
 She works mainly as a sculptor and portrait artist and enjoys experimenting with glass and clay.

 Kim taught graphic design for Bismarck State College and Bismarck Public Schools.
 In 2017, Kim began work on developing the exhibit collection for ND’s Gateway to Science.
 With the completion of the $20 million facility, she decided to leave her position as the Gallery and Exhibits Director to devote more time to informal teaching opportunities and working on experimental projects.